leslieroca/Data-Visualization/README.md

 If you don’t see any error messages, just ">>>", then matplotlib is installed on your system, and you can move on to the next section. testing mat

+# Installing Pygal
+On Linux and OS X, this should be something like:

+pip install --user pygal

+On Windows, this should be:

+python -m pip install --user pygal

+# Note
+You may need to use the command pip3 instead of pip if you are using python3, and if the command still doesn’t work you may need to leave off the --user flag.